TURTED/TURTED_node/README.md

 Logging:
 ~~You can use  '''npm config set turted:loglevel "debug"''' to change the loglevel to debug.~~

-Listening to dispatched events on the server:
+Listening to dispatched events on the TURTED server:
 The dispatcher emits all events it emits to the clients as a node event, so dispatcher.on("nameOfTheEvent", function() { console.log("It happened") });
 can help creating custom functionality on the server